bangerth/helmholtz/readme.md

 When the program has successfully finished all computations, it generates a file `<outputfileprefix>success_signal.txt` in the instance folder, and terminates.
+If the solver fails for some reason, it instead generates a file `<outputfileprefix>solver_failure_signal.txt` in the instance folder.
-This file is removed at the beginning of the program run should it exist.
+Both of these files are removed at the beginning of the program run should they exist.

 ### The directory `visualization/`